nevenmarinkovic/neven-portfolio/README.md

 ## To-do
 * Think about paragraph formatting on about and experience pages.
 Make sure to break up the text.
 Increase font size?
 * Make the app flexible for mobile formats
+* Add in embedded links to GitHub and Observable portfolio

 ### References
 * https://www.pexels.com/photo/urban-street-with-parked-cars-in-city-setting-31760079/